About Us

 Wildlife Rehabilitation

-WINC accepts all species of Wisconsin wildlife except skunks (prohibited by the DNR), annually treating up to 3,000 animals of over 140 species.
-Over 51,000 injured, sick or orphaned animals have passed through the Wildlife in Need Center’s doors since January 1, 1994.
-85% of these animals were admitted because of interactions with humans.
+We annually treat up to 3,000 animals of over 140 species.
+Over 74,000 injured, sick or orphaned animals have passed through the Wildlife In Need Center’s doors since January 1, 1994.
+A majority of these animals were admitted because of interactions with humans.

 Wildlife Education